arago/OGIT/README.md

 ## License

-Please see [LICENSE.md](LICENSE.md) for information about the licensing of OGIT and its components.
+Please see [LICENSE.md](LICENSE.md) for information about the licensing of OGIT and its components..